Florida Fire Marshals and Inspectors Association

 Over 21 hours of continuing education credits available for full conference attendees.

-Tentative Seminar Program (subject to change)
+Seminar Program (Subject to change)

 Coffee will be provided; lunch and all break food is on your own.